OpenTermsArchive/docs/content/terms/how-to/get-the-validUntil-date-from-an-issue.md

 ---
-title: How to guides get the `validUntil`
+title: How to get the `validUntil`
 linkTitle: Get the `validUntil` date
 ---